UfoDriver/netherearth-ng/README.md

 ~~Correct warbase positions in map files~~
 ~~Correct factory positions in map files~~

-Mouse zooming does not work
-Quiting the game leads to segfault (double free or corruption) Game speed seems too high
+Mouse zooming does not work - because it was keyboard only Quiting the game leads to segfault (double free or corruption) Game speed seems too high
 AI levels (with electronics etc) should be different objects.
 Probably the same with bipods/tracks/antigravs Statistics (display only?) shows wrong data
-Changes that game save/load is broken
+Chances that game save/load is broken